 The term “dysfunctional family” is often tossed around when healthy families have a few missteps.

-For example, when parents sleep through the alarm, setting off a chain reaction that affects everyone in the house.
-This is not dysfunction—it’s just a bad day.
-True dysfunction is where chaos, abuse, and neglect are standard operating procedures.
+For example, when parents sleep through the alarm, setting off a chain reaction that affects everyone in the family.

 - In a two-parent household, the dad has a drinking problem.
 When he comes home drunk, he physically abuses anyone and everyone who gets in his way.
 The next morning, he reminds the family that what happens in their house stays in their house, and they should never tell anyone what goes on there.